nvim-focus/focus.nvim/README.md

 Please before submitting a PR install stylua [here](https://github.com/JohnnyMorganz/StyLua)

 And run `stylua .` from your shell in the root folder of `focus.nvim`

+This will format the code according to the guidlines set in `stylua.toml`